kirbykevinson/kirbykevinson.gitlab.io/content/journal/food.md

 10/10

+## 2018?-XX-XX: microwave sandwich

+### Recipe

+* Bread
+* Salami
+* Cheese

+1. Take a slice of bread
+2. Put salami on the bread
+3. Put cheese on the salami
+4. Put the whole thing in the microwave for 40 seconds

+### Review

+Surprisingly, it's pretty good.
+It doesn't taste too bad and is really easy and quick to make, so that's why I did it so many times.
+Of course, there is better food you can make by yourself, but overall why not eat it if you have an opportunity?

+7/10

 ## 2021-01?-XX: KFC cheeseburger

 This is by far the best meal you can get at KFC.
 To begin with, it's